weigertlab/tracking_dlmbl_2022/README.md

 # Exercise 8 - Tracking

+## Questions

+- Notebooks do not need a GPU.
+Can we ask participants to run locally (and thereby easily use napari for visus)?
+- Experience from last year: How much content?

 ## Setup

 TODO

-Notebooks do not need a GPU, can be run either on participants' laptops or in Google Colab.

 ## Exercises: